 The grants are open to all MSP bargaining unit faculty and librarians.

-In order to respond to the emergent needs of faculty, one proposal per faculty/librarian will be accepted on a rolling basis until the fund is exhausted, but no later than March 28, 2014 (Note: materials and equipment purchases MUST be completed by March 31, 2014.
-Please see application for details).
+In order to respond to the emergent needs of faculty, one proposal per faculty/librarian will be accepted on a rolling basis until the fund is exhausted, but no later than May 1st, 2017.
+The received funds must be spent by the end of fiscal year 2017.

 To apply, please fill out the brief online application form.